 The following are authentic Japanese rat-related haiku by the 18th C Japanese poet and painter Taniguchi (Yosa) Buson.
 [A koto is "A Japanese instrument similar to a zither, having 7 to 13 silk strings stretched over an oblong box."]

-the rat's feet make the music
+Walking on dishes the rat's feet make the music of shivering cold

-like scampering rat's feet
+Light winter rain like scampering rat's feet over my koto.

 I also like the following poem by Washington poet DJ Renegade, which I came across on the net.
 It's not quite a haiku in form but has the same delicate and visual touch as real Japanese haiku.